dpwiese/flying-notes-vitepress/docs/src/includes/satellite-based-navigation.md

 ::: tip
 To satisfy the requirement that the NAVAID underlying frequency be monitored on the final approach course, tune the VOR use the bearing pointers, and ensure they align with guidance provided by GPS.
 :::

+## GPS Failures

+* On the G1000, the GPS flight phase (e.g. `ENR`, `TERM`, `LPV`) is shown on the HSI to the right of the CDI
+* Normally this text is magenta
+* If cautionary conditions exist this text will be in *amber*
+* the `LOI` (Loss of Integrity Monitoring) indication appears to the right of the HSI when GPS integrity is insufficient for the current phase of flight